isomerpages/ogp-nanhua/index.md

           announcement: Please click on the following click for more information
           link_text: More Information
           link_url: /teachers-day-2024/
-        - title: Chinese New Year Celebration on 9 February 2024
-          date: 05 February 2024
-          announcement: Dear Alumni of NHPS The school will be celebrating CNY on 9 Feb and the school hours will be till 10.30 a.m.
-We welcome you back to visit your teachers to show appreciation...
-          link_text: Read More
-          link_url: /cny-celebration/
   - infobar:
       title: Traffic Management Plan 2025
       subtitle: News and Updates